 This IFGMP fulfills groundwater monitoring requirements of the Consent Order as described in section 1.0.
-In addition to the Consent Order, groundwater monitoring is performed to satisfy other regulatory requirements, as summarized below.
+In addition to meeting requirements stipulated in the Consent Order, groundwater monitoring is performed to satisfy other regulatory requirements, as summarized below.
 N3B has an integrated approach to monitoring groundwater, and many of the other regulatory requirements discussed below are fulfilled through the implementation of the monitoring performed under the IFGMP.